Research Context

 A selective growth-hormone-releasing peptide investigated for its clean GH-release profile in endocrine models.

-What distinguishes Ipamorelin from other GHRPs is its remarkable selectivity.
-Research demonstrates Ipa stimulates GH release without significantly affecting cortisol, prolactin, or aldosterone levels, making it one of the "cleanest" GH secretagogues available for research.
-Unlike other GHRPs that also stimulate appetite through ghrelin receptor activation, Ipamorelin has minimal effects on hunger signaling, which is a key differentiator in comparative studies.
+Ipamorelin is a synthetic pentapeptide (Aib-His-D-2-Nal-D-Phe-Lys-NH₂) and selective growth hormone secretagogue (GHS) that functions as a ghrelin receptor agonist, specifically binding to the growth hormone secretagogue receptor type 1a (GHS-R1a) in the pituitary gland and hypothalamus.
+What distinguishes Ipamorelin from other GHRPs is its remarkable selectivity — research demonstrates it stimulates GH release without significantly affecting cortisol, prolactin, or aldosterone levels, making it one of the "cleanest" GH secretagogues available for research.
+Unlike other GHRPs that also stimulate appetite through ghrelin receptor activation, Ipamorelin has minimal effects on hunger signaling, preserving the natural pulsatile pattern of GH secretion essential for maintaining normal physiological function.

 Ipamorelin Mechanism of Action: Selective GHS-R1a Agonism